Key Takeaways

 If you're an Oklahoma employer trying to protect your business:

-Non-competes won't help.
-Don't rely on agreements that won't be enforced.
+Broad employee non-competes usually won't help.
+Don't rely on agreements that are unlikely to be enforced under Oklahoma law.

 Use proper NDAs.
 Protect genuinely confidential information through well-drafted non-disclosure agreements.